Reviews You Can Rely On

 Credit: Hale Milano

 Air speed, or velocity, can be just as important as airflow when it comes to effectively blowing leaves.
-We measured airspeed the same way as volume, with a pitot tube at both high and turbo mode, at distances of five inches and 30 inches from the nozzle.
+We measured airspeed the same way as volume, with a pitot tube at both high and turbo mode, at just 5 inches from and 30 inches from the nozzle.
+The chart below shows each model's measured air speeds at both distances.

 Despite a lack of turbo mode and generally feeling underpowered, the Makita cleared our leafy yard in 56 seconds, just one second behind the Ego 765.
 We also were pleased to note that the Makita did not overblow, meaning push leaves and debris past where we intended or remove mulch from a flower bed.